jcwatson11/caseman/README.md

 Properites are local field names and their values are objects that define the tablename: fieldname that the local field should be populated from.

+##### reusableAutoIncrement

+string: Defines the name of an autoincremented primary key field on this table that you want to use in a later model's populateFrom field.
+This must be declared in the model that the value is coming from so that it can be used later.

 ##### row

 object: Defines static data that should be inserted into e.table.